snow-2357/Ecommerce/README.md

 ## Description

-An ecommerce store built with MERN stack, and firebase.
+An ecommerce store built with MERN stack.
 This ecommerce store enable three main features:

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component